Welcome To Transfs.com – A Website Dedicated To Help You transform your financial status – Through Both Investing In Gold & Your IRA

 So Why Gold?

 From thousands of years ago, this metal has always been a big deal.
-I say it’s a big deal not only due to its worth but also because investing in it has somehow always proved to be the best way to avoid inflation.
+I say it’s a big deal not only due to its worth but also because investing in gold has somehow always proved to be the best way to avoid inflation.
 Individual retirement accounts have been brought down by inflation especially for investors whose main focus was traditionally on the stock market, real estate and private equity.
 But buying a precious metal for the diversification of your portfolio, to increase your financial status and wealth, or to improve your IRA account, will always prove to be worthwhile.
 Here’s why.

 Why investing in gold is better than most precious metals/paper currencies